 Castle Bridge Trail

-Lexi did so good with trail in Red Canyon earlier in the trip that we returned on Tuesday, November 7th to hike the Golden Wall Trail to Castle Bridge.
-This out and back trail is 2.1 miles with an elevation gain of 616 feet.
+Lexi did so well with the trail in Red Canyon earlier in the trip that we returned on Tuesday, November 7th to hike the Golden Wall Trail to Castle Bridge.
+This out-and-back trail is 2.1 miles with an elevation gain of 616 feet.
 Lexi again impressed us with her hiking skills and we began to wonder if she has been a hiking dog all this time and we never knew it!
-She was in such a good mood, she was keeping a good pace, exploring the plants and having fun.
+She was in such a good mood, she was keeping a good pace, exploring the plants, and having fun.

 Hiking with Your Dog

 There are a lot of good articles and products to help you prepare for hiking with your dog.
 We have considered this information and followed some basic guidelines.
 We try to keep it simple and safe, the same with our own preparations.
 First, we find out as much information about the trail as possible to prepare.
 Next, we always have plenty of water and food.
 Finally, we carry basic first-aid supplies.

 Specifically for Lexi, we keep her on her harness/leash at all times.
 We tend to keep her as close to us as possible.
 This is for two main reasons.
 First, I’m watching for animals/insects along the trail (snakes, spiders, etc.).
 Second, I’m aware of what she is sniffing.
 It’s not safe for her to be inhaling dirt, sand, or the needles of plants.
 This can very easily be done, especially with the desert plants in Utah, and can be extremely harmful to your pet.
 Finally, we can carry her in a Ruffit Dog Carrier if she’s too tired or if she were to be injured.